SAP/ownid-developer-tutorial/src/introduction.md

 * WebApp that run on the user mobile device
 * Server that communicate with the Identity Management System.
 The server can be created by the customer using OwnID SDK or OwnID can host a server for you

+Notice that OwnID does not store any data.
+The credentials are stored on the user’s mobile and the Identity Management System.

 ![architecture](_media/ownid-how-it-works.png)